Skip to content

 Information on payment deadlines, registration deadlines, and other important dates can be found on the Harvard Extension School Calendar or Harvard Summer School Calendar.

 If you drop a course covered by TA funds during the drop for full tuition refund period, all TA funds will be returned to the appropriate military service branch.
-If a student with TA funding withdraws from a course(s) in a term, Student Financial Services may be required to return a portion of the TA funds to the appropriate military service branch based on when the student ceases attendance.
+If a student with TA funding withdraws from a course(s) in a term, SFS may be required to return a portion of the TA funds to the appropriate military service branch based on when the student ceases attendance.
 Per DoD policy, when a student ceases attendance in a term, TA funds must be returned on a proportional basis up to the 60 percent point in the term.

 Student Degree Plan